mhcrnl/ogcalc/doc/ogcalc.rst

    kit.run(window);

-A :cpp:class:`Gtk::Main` object is created, and then an :cpp:class:`ogcalc` class, :cpp:data:`window`, is instantiated.
+A :cpp:class:`Gtk::Main` object is created, and then an :cpp:class:`ogcalc` class, :cpp:member:`window`, is instantiated.
 Finally, the interface is run, using ``kit.run()``.
-This function will return when :cpp:data:`window` is hidden, and then the program will exit.
+This function will return when :cpp:member:`window` is hidden, and then the program will exit.

 Python
 ======